NSnietol/my-github-actions/README.md

 The public actions can be found on [Marketplace](https://github.com/marketplace?type=actions).

-Also one appealing feature is the `strategy.matriz` that enables you to generate multiple jobs but changing some attributes on runtime.
+Also one appealing feature is the `strategy.matrix` that enables you to generate multiple jobs but changing some attributes on runtime.